AODtorusan/esphome-influxdb_v2_oss/FULL_CONFIGURATION.md

 ```

 This section configures the `http_request` component, which is used by
-the InfluxDB component to publish measurements to the server.
+the InfluxDB component to queue measurements to the server.

 ```yaml
 influxdb_v2_oss: